fluentpython/example-code-2e/18-context-mngr/lispy/README.md

 The copyright holder is Peter Norvig and the code is licensed under the [MIT license](https://github.com/norvig/pytudes/blob/60168bce8cdfacf57c92a5b2979f0b2e95367753/LICENSE).

-I, Luciano Ramalho, wrote the changes and additions described above.
+I wrote the changes and additions described above.

+— Luciano Ramalho (@ramalho), 2021-06-09.